This is our New And Improved Ultimate Summer Shutdown Checklist!

 B) Complete Water Flush - This procedure completely replaces the water in your outdoor boiler.

 You have made a big investment in your outdoor boiler, and if you don't properly treat your furnace water, it is similar to driving a car without oil.
-It will only be a matter of time and your furnace will be destroyed from corrosion.
-Click HERE for more information on water treatment.
+It will only be a matter of time before your furnace will be destroyed from corrosion.

 10.)
 Make sure to REMOVE the chimney cap and clean out the chimney area!

 This is very important and often overlooked - remove the chimney cap, clean the inside of the chimney with a wire brush, then vacuum out the entire area with a shop vac.
-Some customers report that the chimney is difficult to remove - that is to be expected if you fail to complete this important step every year.
+You will find it hard to remove the chimney cap if you fail to complete this important step every year.

-Also, clean the deflector plate using the D-Plate Brush.
-Push the wooden handle down the chimney from above and push it towards the front until it stops.
+Use the D-Plate Brush to clean the deflector plate as well.
+From above, push the wooden handle down the chimney and towards the front until it stops.
 Then open the front door, reach up and grab the handle and pull the D-Plate brush through.
-Do this several times.
-Click HERE for more info on the D-Plate Brush.
-(GX Model furnace owners do this cleaning with the GX Cleaning Brushes available here.)

 Then, from the front of the furnace, pull the pull rod to its stop, then turn it clockwise until you can pull it past the stop.
 Pull it towards you all the way until it scrapes off the entire deflector plate.
 For more info on Pull Rod Best Practices, click HERE.
 (Not necessary for GX Model owners.)